AI-Migrant/mass-madness/Help find out what they have been doing.md

 6 months became 10, 10 months became 1 year, and at the end, when I left Lithuania, it was 22 months.
 No information, but non-stop harassment.
 The harassment, humiliations, and health damages just couldn’t be justified.

+---

-From LLM, it seems that one of the things they have been doing to me is called “Double Bind”.
+From LLM, one of the things they have been doing to me is called “Double Bind”.

 You can read them if you are interested.